The Ellis Semigroup of a Generalised Morse System: The AI Factor

-Now we move onto one of our main theorems - that the intermediate space $X_\phi$ (from Remark \ref{rmkiafterthm}) is in fact a substitution system, with the homomorphism between the spaces being a sliding block code.
+Now we move onto one of our main theorems - that the intermediate space $X_\phi$ postulated in Theorem \ref{Martins_theorem} is in fact a substitution system, with the homomorphism between the spaces being a sliding block code.
+We recall that $\theta$ is a fixed substitution which satisfies condition (A) from Theorem \ref{Martins_theorem}, with $(X_\theta,s)$ being the associated shift space.
+From Martin's proof of this theorem, we already know $X_\phi$ is a compact Hausdorff space such that there is an action of $\Z$ on $X_\phi$ which makes $(X_\phi,\Z)$ is the intermediate space between the substitution system $(X_\theta,s)$ and its maximal equicontinuous factor.
+However, the fact that this intermediate space is a substitution system, and the description of the homomorphism between $X_\theta$ and $X_\phi$, is new.

+Informally, we construct a map $\Psi:\mathcal{X}_\theta\rightarrow\mathcal{X}_\phi$ which is defined via an `encoding' of the set $P_\theta$ of aperiodic two-letter words.
+This encoding sends all two-letter words in the same partition $P_j$ of the set $P_\theta$ to a given letter in $\B$.
+Explicitly defining this $\Psi$ so that it maps fixed points of $\theta$ to fixed points of $\phi$ requires careful combinatorial choices, detailed in the proof which we now give.